Diocese of Churches for the Sake of Others

 The Diocese of Churches for the Sake of Others (C4SO) is a non-geographical diocese of the Anglican Church in North America.
 Formed as a diocese in 2013, C4SO originated as the West Coast church planting initiative in the Anglican Mission in the Americas but today has member churches across the United States.
-Founded by Todd Hunter, who was a leader in the North American Pentecostal movement before he became Anglican, the C4SO diocese embodies charismatic and "post-evangelical" streams within the Anglican tradition.
+Founded by Todd Hunter, who was a leader in the North American Pentecostal movement before he became Anglican, the C4SO diocese embodies charismatic and evangelical streams within the Anglican tradition.
 By membership and attendance, the diocese is one of the largest in the ACNA.

 History

 C4SO began in 2009 as a church planting movement within the AMiA, when AMiA was the missionary body of the Anglican Church of Rwanda in North America during the Anglican realignment.
 C4SO's original goal was to plant 100 churches over a decade.
 The West Coast focus was in part due to the concentration of atheists, agnostics and so-called "nones" in the Western United States.
 Hunter—who had previously held leadership roles in the Calvary Chapel, Vineyard and Alpha organizations—was ordained as an Anglican deacon in 2008 and as a priest in the spring of 2009 and then elected an AMIA bishop in the summer of 2009 to lead the C4SO initiative.
 C4SO's name was tied to Hunter's 2009 book Christianity Beyond Belief: Following Jesus for the Sake of Others.